andyeder/tetris-loop/README.md

 - Uses DAS + ARR movement (https://tetris.wiki/DAS)
 - Tetromino rotation with "wall kick" tables using SRS (https://tetris.wiki/Super_Rotation_System)
 - Simple game HUD
-- Debug HUD (I will leave this in)
+- Debug HUD (I will leave this in, but only available on larger screen sizes)
 - Spawns using a buffer zone atop the board (viewable in debug mode)
 - "Next piece" preview and "Game Over" detection
 - Sounds effects / music (which can be toggled on/off independently)

-## Todo List

-- Nice to have - user-defined controls
-- Nice to have - mobile friendly :)
+- Added support and on-screen controls for touch devices
+- Preliminary support for mobile/tablet displays (work-in-progress)

 ## Developer Notes